Elliot Gerson: Board service

-Personal Life
+Personal life

-Mr. Gerson’s father was Louis L. Gerson, who was born in Tomaszow Lubelski, Poland in 1921.
+Gerson’s father was Louis L. Gerson, who was born in Tomaszow Lubelski, Poland in 1921.
 He earned his PhD at Yale and was a professor of Political Science at the University of Connecticut, and its department chair.

-His mother, Elizabeth Shanley Gerson, was born in New York City in 1928 of Irish immigrants, and was soon orphaned.
-She earned her B. A. and Master of Social Work at the University of Connecticut and practiced as a geriatric social worker.
+His mother, Elizabeth Shanley Gerson, was born in New York City in 1928 to Irish immigrants and was soon orphaned.
+She earned her B.A. and Master of Social Work at the University of Connecticut and practiced as a geriatric social worker.
 In 1997, the Gerson Family endowed the Elizabeth Shanley Gerson Irish Literature Reading at the University of Connecticut, to bring an Irish writer to the University every year.

-Mr. Gerson’s siblings include William Gerson and Ann Swanson.
-He has five children and two stepchildren: Emily Rosenthal, Hilary Axtmayer, Alexander Gerson, Marissa Newton, Jillian Gerson, Diana Ryan and Julia Ryan.
+Gerson’s siblings include William Gerson and Ann Swanson.
+He has five children and two stepchildren: Emily Rosenthal, Hilary Axtmayer, Alexander Gerson, Marissa Newton, Jillian McLeod, Diana Ryan and Julia Ryan.
 He is a resident of Snowmass Village, Colorado, as well as Washington, D. C., and La Paz, BCS, Mexico.